id753/todo-project/README.md

     npm run dev
 Open http://localhost:3000 in your browser.

-## ⚠️ Note: The server is on a free plan, so it may take 30-50s to wake up 🚀 on the first load.
+## ⚠️ Note: The server is hosted on Render's free plan and may “sleep” when idle — the first load after waking up can take 30–50 seconds.